 Fix 3: Update your device drivers

-Outdated or faulty device drivers can also cause a lag on Steam.
+Outdated or faulty device drivers can also cause Steam to lag.
 To see if that’s the problem for you, try updating your drivers.
 There are two ways you can do this:

 Manual driver update – You can update your driver manually by going to the manufacturer website of your devices, and searching for the most recent correct driver.
 Be sure to choose the driver that is compatible with your Windows version.